 Sometimes I’m surprised at what I get nostalgic about.
 The other day I reminisced about the way in-flight entertainment used to be done on planes.
 You might remember it.
 Before we had individual touch screens with a million movie options, a hostess would announce the ‘feature film’ was about to start, those who wanted to

-Beginning Tuesday 18th August, join me for this highly recommended 5-session online retreat.
+Join me for this highly recommended 5-session online retreat.
 Through story, scripture, video clips and reflective exercises, we will journey together to find new identity and purpose through these uncertain times.

 Cateura is a small slum in Paraguay, South America, built on a rubbish tip.
 Desperately poor, its villagers eke out a living by recycling and selling whatever they can find in the garbage.
 But from these unpromising conditions something beautiful has emerged.
 And it holds an important lesson for you and me.